cloud-gov/product/adr/ADR-0001-egress-control.md

 ### s3 egress in restricted ASG
 To simplify client accessibility for S3 we have added s3 access in the restricted ASG.
 - We accomplished this by leveraging a private endpoint for s3 in each VPC and setting a policy that allows access to buckets by users belonging to a list of accounts (ie the AWS accounts owned by cloud.gov)
-  - cg-provision contains the policy creation and outputs the ip ranges and vpe dns names
+  - `cg-provision` contains the policy creation and outputs the IP ranges and VPC dns names
-  - cg-deploy-cf contains changes to the ASGs to include the ip ranges and dns names output by cg-provision
+  - `cg-deploy-cf` contains changes to the ASGs to include the IP ranges and DNS names output by cg-provision
-  - the VPCs in AWS each contain a pair of s3 private endpoints ( gateway and singular) for access to s3 over the AWS internal network.
+  - the VPCs in AWS each contain a pair of S3 private endpoints ( gateway and singular) for access to S3 over the AWS internal network.
 - Clients wanting to access their own buckets not provisioned by service broker, must still use public ASG or a proxy to a public ASG.
   - buckets that exist in other regions from the cloud.gov current production region ( `us-gov-west-1` ) can be accessed transparently with standard API endpoints
   - buckets that exist in the same region as cloud.gov production will need to use an alternate endpoint that is created by our Terraform: `*.vpce-01beaa66570dfb2b9-1hlav4x8.s3.us-gov-west-1.vpce.amazonaws.com`.
 This is due to the fact that private endpoints are regional in AWS and hence by default all traffic to S3 buckets in `us-gov-west-1` will have the implemented policy applied.